WHO coronavirus meeting becomes latest battleground in bitter U.S.-China standoff | The Japan Times

 "China and the U.S. are fighting it out like divorced parents while WHO is the child caught in the middle,” she said.

-Nonetheless, the assembly produced a unanimous resolution – with both China and the U.S. on board – that backs global cooperation to find tools to address COVID-19 and evaluate the world’s response, as coordinated by WHO, to it.
+Nonetheless, the assembly produced a unanimous resolution — with both China and the U.S. on board — that backs global cooperation to find tools to address COVID-19 and evaluate the world’s response to it, as coordinated by WHO.

 It wasn’t immediately clear how, when or by whom that evaluation will be conducted.
 Xi expressed support for a review – but said it should wait until after the pandemic is over.